Our Team

 Charlie has climbed all the 14ers in Colorado, hiked over 4,000 miles (mostly in US western states and including the entire state of California), and biked everywhere.
 He’s a serial entrepreneur, having owned several businesses, including a travel agency, a Colorado mountain lodge, and an urban design firm.
 He currently splits his time between living in Poulsbo, WA, with his wife Melissa and traveling through Texas planning this legacy trail.

-Connect with him: Gandy(dot)Charles(at)gmail.com.
+Connect with him: Charlie(at)xTexas.org

 • Melissa Balmer